 - Ease of use: Refinitiv is a well-designed product, ideal for risk managers and compliance officers who need an upgrade from the old spreadsheets.

 - Opaque pricing: It’s hard to know exactly how effective Refinitiv is unless you jump through the hoops of multiple demo calls and sales presentations.

 SumSub is designed to help you enhance your risk mitigation strategy – especially when it comes to observing compliance guidelines.
-To do so, the company relies on powerful tools to check databases along with 5 million articles in 200 countries for adverse media coverage.
+To do so, the company relies on powerful tools to check databases along with five million articles in 200 countries for adverse media coverage.
 It also has 400 million AML files on companies and ultimate beneficial owners in 220 countries.

-Its key clients include Hyundai, BlaBlaCar and Flippa, among others.
-As for features, it offers all the document verification, watchlists, PEPs and adverse media checks you need.
-Their unique selling point is probably that they combine it with legal advice, provided by their team of fintech, regtech and compliance experts.
+Key clients include Hyundai, BlaBlaCar, and Flippa, among others.
+As for features, it offers all the document verification, watchlists, PEPs, and adverse media checks you need.
+Its unique selling point is probably that it combines this with legal advice, provided by its team of fintech, regtech, and compliance experts.